JYP97/COVID19_Chatbot/README.md

 questions into the system as well, such as greetings.

 ## 2. Why do we choose this topic?
-COVID-19 has made a huge impact on people’s lives.
+&ensp; COVID-19 has made a huge impact on people’s lives.
 It is very important to know how to properly understand COVID-19.
 However, many people do not have the time to read a lot of information about it.
 We hope that, with this chatbot, people can get informations quickly, easily, and efficiently.
-What’s more, the existing chatbots lack in conversational context, so we’re going to create a chatbot framework and build a conversational model for promoting COVID-19 information.
+&ensp; What’s more, the existing chatbots lack in conversational context, so we’re going to create a chatbot framework and build a conversational model for promoting COVID-19 information.
-It is also interesting to learn how to incorporate deep learning techniques in NLP so that it is possible to find the most appropriate answer for a given question.
+&ensp; It is also interesting to learn how to incorporate deep learning techniques in NLP so that it is possible to find the most appropriate answer for a given question.
 This can be very helpful for those seeking information about a particular topic (in our case information about COVID-19).

 ## 3. How to make a COVID-Chatbot?
 **Preparing dataset for NLP**
-To train a Deep learning NLP network in supervised mode, we need labeled dataset, so as the chatbot seq2seq model will learn how to process questions and generate corresponding answers.
+&ensp; To train a Deep learning NLP network in supervised mode, we need labeled dataset, so as the chatbot seq2seq model will learn how to process questions and generate corresponding answers.
 **Recurrent neural networks (RNN) or CNN**
-RNN neuron uses its internal memory to maintain information about the previous inputs and update the hidden states accordingly, which allows them to make predictions for every element of a sequence.
+&ensp; RNN neuron uses its internal memory to maintain information about the previous inputs and update the hidden states accordingly, which allows them to make predictions for every element of a sequence.
 Convolutional neural networks applied to encoder-decoder models.
 **Seq2Seq model**
-Many tasks in NLP can be performed using a Seq2Seq mapping models: machine translation, summarization, question answering, and many more.
+&ensp; Many tasks in NLP can be performed using a Seq2Seq mapping models: machine translation, summarization, question answering, and many more.
 An Encoder-Decoder model for recurrent neural networks is an architecture for sequence-to- sequence prediction problems in the field of natural language processing NLP, it takes a sequence as input and generates another sequence as output, It is comprised of two sub-modules, encoder and decoder.